Cleven Wanabo

-Cleven Wanabo (born 7 October 1976) is a Surinamese footballer playing as a forward for Inter Moengotapoe in the Hoofdklasse.
+Cleven Wanabo (born 7 October 1976) was a Surinamese footballer playing as a forward for Inter Moengotapoe in the Hoofdklasse.
 He has also played for the Suriname national team.

 Career

 Wanabo began his career at Royal '95 in Paramaribo, making his debut in the 2001-02 SVB Hoofdklasse season.
 He became the league's top goalscorer during the 2004–05 season, and in 2007 transferred to Walking Boyz Company where he played for one year before moving to Inter Moengotapoe winning the national title in 2015.

 International career

 Wanabo plays International football for Suriname, having made his debut on 11 October 2008 in the 2010 FIFA World Cup qualification match against Costa Rica which ended in a 4-1 loss.
 He also participated in the teams' 2008 Caribbean Cup qualification campaign, scoring his first two goals against the Netherlands Antilles in a 2-1 win on 25 October 2008.